pnts/methodandmatter/source/writing/essays/asking-questions.html.md

 ---

-## Leader as Coach
-[Leader as Coach](https://methodandmatter.com/leader-as-coach/) is back in 2024!
-If you are interested getting more hands on practice with coaching in a safe and confidential space with other leaders, this course is for you!
-Two cohorts are kicking off in Q1 of 2024 making this a great way to start the year with some powerful skills to maximize your leadership impact.

----

 ## Quotes I ❤️
 >  Coaching is a way of being, listening, asking, and speaking that draws out and augments characteristics and potential that are already present in a person.
 An effective coaching relationship creates a safe and challenging environment in which learning can take place.
 Coaches know that an oak tree already exists within an acorn.
 They have seen the one grow into the other, over time and under the right conditions, and are committed to providing those conditions to the best of their abilities.
 Successful coaches continually learn how best to "farm" the potential they are given to nurture.

 &mdash; Tim Galloway, _The Inner Game of Work: Building Capability in the Workplace_

----

-Have fun exploring coaching questions and see you in two weeks 🙌!